trstringer/awesome-tech-conferences/README.md

 ## November 2016

+ - :star: (November 3 - 4) [Thunder Plains](http://thunderplainsconf.com/) (Oklahoma City, OK) - Thunder Plains is a web and mobile developer conference organized by Techlahoma.
+The conference focuses on JavaScript and related technologies in a wide variety of different use cases and platforms that make the web all the more interesting.
  - (November 7 - 13) [Techweek: Miami](http://techweek.com/miami/) - The nation's leading technology conference and festival - showcasing entrepreneurship and innovation.
  - (November 7 - 8) [Velocity](http://conferences.oreilly.com/velocity/devops-web-performance-eu) (Amsterdam, The Netherlands) - web performance, DevOps, web ops sessions surrounding resilient web apps
  - (November 14 - 20) [Techweek: Dallas](http://techweek.com/dallas/) - The nation's leading technology conference and festival - showcasing entrepreneurship and innovation.